aminem0/dwc-owl/README.md

 Alternatively, a visual representation of the classes and their relationships through object properties can be viewed [using WebVOWL](https://service.tib.eu/webvowl/#iri=https://raw.githubusercontent.com/aminem0/dwc-owl/refs/heads/main/dwc-owl-v2.ttl).

 You can also load the `dwc-owl.ttl` file into an ontology editor such as [Protégé](https://protege.stanford.edu/).
-The difference is that protege includes reasoners such as HermiT, that allow reasoning over the test individuals created at the end of the ontology.
+The difference is that Protégé includes reasoners such as HermiT, that allow reasoning over the test individuals created at the end of the ontology.

 ## Applications of the ontology